 Cyler Conrad began volunteering with the ISEAA in Fall 2013 while starting his PhD program at the University of New Mexico.
 He is interested in sharing news and research on Southeast Asian archaeology with the broader public and scholars, so he is helping to organize, draft, and run the ISEAA Twitter and Facebook pages.
 His research focuses on understanding hunter-gatherer subsistence strategies in mainland Southeast Asia during the late Pleistocene and Holocene.
 Cyler is reanalyzing faunal assemblages from Spirit Cave, Steep Cliff Cave, Banyan Valley Cave and Non Nok Tha for his dissertation project at UNM.

-Chloe is back from her Fall 2015 semester abroad in Sweden.
-She is a Junior in Penn’s College of Arts and Sciences and a Penn work-study student with ISEAA.
-She’s resuming her position as the bibliographer for the Southeast Asian Bibliographic Database.
-She is majoring in international relations with a minor in biology.
-Chloe is interested in Scandinavia, conservation policy, population genetics, and ecology.
+Chloe is a Senior in Penn’s College of Arts and Sciences and a Penn work-study student with ISEAA.
+She is the bibliographer for the Southeast Asian Bibliographic Database.
+Her major is in international relations with a minor in biology.
+Chloe is interested in Scandinavia (she spent her Fall 2015 semester abroad in Sweden), conservation policy, population genetics, and ecology.